 If you are seeking relief, look over the meeting schedule to come to one of our meetings.
 If you are not sure whether this fellowship is right for you, more information can be found on the Is ITAA for me? page.
 You are welcome to write us an email through the Contact page.

 How Can ITAA Help Support Internet Addiction Recovery?

 Members attend meetings, in person or over the phone, then keep in touch between meetings through phone calls, texts, or WhatsApp or GroupMe messaging.
 GroupMe allows people to participate through texts on a feature phone, or through a computer without a phone.

-Although we have no official literature, we read literature from other 12 step programs, particularly Alcoholics Anonymous and Overeaters Anonymous, and substitute words for internet and technology use where appropriate.
+Although we have no official literature, we read literature from other 12 step programs, particularly AA and Overeaters Anonymous, and substitute words for internet and technology use where appropriate.
 We have borrowed a lot of concepts from Overeaters Anonymous and Sex and Love Addicts Anonymous, because in those fellowships, you still have to eat to live, and there are some forms of sex and relationships that can be healthy.
 We are adapting step study guides from other fellowships to help guide us in working a 12 step program.

 What Does Technology Addiction Recovery Look Like?